Get Us in Your Inbox

-January through March is considered the peak season in Tempe but, for those seeking sunshine and outdoor activities, we suggest visiting anytime from October through May.
+When is the best time to visit Tempe?January through March is considered the peak season in Tempe but, for those seeking sunshine and outdoor activities, we suggest visiting anytime from October through May.

 Is Tempe a good home base for travelers interested in the Grand Canyon or Sedona?
 How does Tempe fit into those kinds of vacations?